theogbrand/multimodal-reasoning-PRM-finetuning/slides.md

 # Motivation

-I tried to automate Concur expense claims using computer vision agents.
+Automating Concur expense claims using computer vision agents.
-The goal was to have an agent that could:
+The goal was to have an agent:
 - Read receipts (or pull them from multiple sources)
 - Extract values from receipts as expected by Concur
 - Fill out the Concur form (with Organisation specific business rules)

-Upon error analysis, the failure modes seemed caused by the lack of intelligence, not the harness.
+When analysing the failure modes, noticed errors caused by lack of perception and reasoning intelligence.
-- They couldn't handle the variability in receipt formats.
+- Unable to handle the variability in receipt formats.
-- They struggled with the complex UIUX of Concur.
+- Struggled with adapting to the complex UIUX of Concur.
-- The error recovery was not robust enough.
+- Inability to self-recover from errors.

-Most promising multimodal-multi-agent frameworks tried:
+Multi-agent frameworks tried:
 - Microsoft Magenta One, Claude Computer Use, Browser Use/Browserbase variants

 ---